AdvDebug/AntiCrack-DotNet/README.md

 * Checking if Test-Signed Drivers are allowed to load
 ## Hooks Detection
 * Detecting Most Anti Anti-Debugging Hooking Methods on Common Anti-Debugging Functions by checking for JMP and NOP Instructions on Functions Addresses (Most Effective on x64)

+# Notice
+This Project are created for educational purposes only, also this project are licensed under MIT License.